Women Artists News: Cynthia Navaretta

 Navaretta (1923 - 2020) was a founding member of the Women's Caucus for Art, the Coalition of Women's Arts Organizations, and Women in the Arts in 1972.
 In addition to founding Women Artists Newsletter, she also established Midmarch Arts Press, which published dozens of books including Navaretta's Guide to Women's Art Organizations and Directory for the Arts (Midmarch Arts Press, 1979).
 She has edited several volumes of women in the arts and maintains a major archive of women artists in the U.S. since the later 1960s.
 The archive, housed at the Smithsonian Archives of American Art, includes press releases, exhibition and events announcements, catalogs, posters, and newspaper clippings regarding women artists and organizations.
-Photographs are of women's organizations, events and artists including Faith Ringgold, Susan Schwalb, Lowery Simms, Sari Dienes, Judy Seigel, Audrey Flack, and June Wayne, among others.
+Photographs are of women's organizations, events and artists and curators including Faith Ringgold, Susan Schwalb, Lowery Stokes Sims, Sari Dienes, Judy Seigel, Audrey Flack, and June Wayne, among others.
 Correspondence is between Navaretta and various women's art organizations.